amerigirl/FlexTeamDocs/PromptEngineeringBasics/PromptCommandBasics.md

 # Asking an AI (Prompt Engineering)
-Getting help from an AI application (like chatGPT) is nearly a standard at this point.
+Getting help from an AI application (like ChatGPT) is nearly a standard at this point.
 Using AI to help you teach and learn is a great way to integrate technology into your teaching practices and help you create lesson plans and targeted response questions quickly!

 ### Cool Things an AI can do for you as an educator!